Real Estate Closings

 The bank from which you purchase the property is typically the lender of the previous owner.
 Unlike in other types of sales, the bank will make no guarantees or warranties as to the condition of the property or title.
 An inspection and a title search are investments worth making prior to the purchase of a foreclosed home from the bank.
 If issues come to light after the title search (such as a tax lien), we can help you resolve these problems with efficiency and care.

-65+ Years’ Experience on Your Side
+65+ Years of Experience on Your Side

 Real estate matters are highly complex and riddled with legal obstacles.
 Our team at Edwards & Edwards, P.A. can minimize and even eliminate the risks while maximizing the benefits of your transaction.
 We are fully equipped to develop the strategy you need because we have extensive experience in a wide array of practice areas, which allows us to consider all potential legal and financial ramifications of your decisions.